Zanzon2004/dotfiles/README.md

 # My Dotfiles

-This repository contains my personal Arch Linux dotfiles.
+This repository contains my personal Arch Linux dotfiles including my personal scripts.
 Most of them should work on any Linux distribution with minimal adjustment.

 At the moment, the focus is on **user-level configuration**, but some **root-level / system-wide configs** also exist and will be added gradually in the future where it makes sense.